Death of Thomas Perotto: 5 December Le Parisien article

-An investigation posted on the website of Le Parisien on the evening of 4 December and published in the newspaper's columns on 5 December 2023, based on elements of the Grenoble Gendarmes investigation, doubted the idea of a deliberate attack, and leans more towards a brawl that degenerated, against a background of prior tensions, between young people who had spent an evening together.
+An investigation posted on the website of Le Parisien on the evening of 4 December and published in the newspaper's columns on 5 December 2023, based on elements of the Grenoble gendarmes investigation, doubted the idea of a deliberate attack, and leans more towards a brawl that degenerated, against a background of prior tensions, between young people who had spent an evening together.
 According to the investigation, tensions existed between youths from the Romans-sur-Isère housing estate and young rugby players from the village of Crépol.
-Anti-white" comments were heard by witnesses, several of whom heard the assailants say they wanted to "kill white people", as well as comments made by a young man from Crépol, believed to have instigated the altercation, announcing that he "wanted to beat up bougnoules".
+Anti-white comments were heard by witnesses, several of whom heard the assailants say they wanted to "kill white people", as well as comments made by a young man from Crépol, believed to have instigated the altercation, announcing that he "wanted to beat up bougnoules".

-Defense
+Defence

 On 6 December, the lawyer for four of the defendants explained that the context of the brawl was very chaotic in order to understand the course of events.
 He describes how one of his clients was beaten up before the situation completely degenerated, with "50 people fighting, in semi-darkness".